theamanstark/autoThemeChanger/README.md

    (ii) Using an external CSS style cdn link 👇

-   (a) If you want to get the latest updates as soon as possible then use the below cdn link.
+   (‼️) If you want to get the latest updates as soon as possible then use the below cdn link.

    ```html
     <link rel="stylesheet" href="https://theamanstark.com/cdn/blogger/plus-ui/autoThemeChanger/latest/autoTheme.min.css" />